dataPulverizer/interface-d-c-fortran/README.md

 ## Introduction

-In a [previous article](http://www.active-analytics.com/blog/a-quick-look-at-d/) I mentioned that C has full compatibility with D. In this article we decribe how to interface D with C and Fortran.
+This article describes how to interface D with C and Fortran.
+The examples presented here are run on a Linux Ubuntu 64-bit 16.04 system and use the [gcc 5.4.0][gcc] C and Fortran compilers and [ldc2][ldc2] D's LLVM-based D compiler.
+The D code in this article focuses on the `-betterC` style, this mode of programming is increasingly popular in D circles focusing on D as a replacement for C in systems programming.
+The [`-betterC`][betterC] flag in the D compiler is used to program with a ligth-weight subset of D and as the side-effect of facilitating an integration of D code to C that is as seamless as code from C to D.

 ## Calling C functions from D.

-If you use a Linux system, certain C libraries will installed.
-These functions can be called from D with ease - actually easier than calling them from C or C++.
-You do not need to explicitly import the C library where function sits, just declare the function signature under `extern (C)`.

-For example a Linux system will have the `math.h` library installed.
-Below is code for importing the `fabs` and `pow` functions from the C `math.h` library, we have added `@nogc` and `nothrow` because C does not have garbage collection nor does it throw exceptions.
-We have also included C's `printf` function from the `stdio.h` library and used it to construct a simple template function for printing out an array.
-The main program uses the `fabs` function on each element of an array and the `pow` function to raise the power of each element to `2.5`:
+The math.h is a standard library in C. [example1 code](https://github.com/dataPulverizer/interface-d-c-fortran/blob/master/code/scripts/example1) below shows the D code for importing the `fabs` and `pow` functions from the C `math.h` library.
+The curly brace encapsulated `extern (C)` statement is used to declare the functions that we would like to import from C. The qualifiers `nogc` and `nothrow` are because the imported C functions are not garbage collected and C does not throw exceptions.
+In general the C language all too easily allows unsafe actions one of which is corrupting data.
+Some of the imported functions are modified with `@safe` which [ensures that they do not carry out a number of potentially unsafe actions][progD].
+The `printf` function is not marked with `@safe` and instead the `scope` statement is used because the pointer is not preserved internally.

 ```
-/* article.d */
+/* example1.d */

 @nogc nothrow: